 In “The Autonomous Future of Mobility,” Constance Vale, assistant professor of architecture in the Sam Fox School of Design & Visual Arts at Washington University in St. Louis, explores how motorized travel shapes American cities, energy consumption and popular notions of freedom and independence.

-The virtual exhibition, which is also on view in the Mildred Lane Kemper Art Museum’s Teaching Gallery, features 18 works in a variety of media, from photography and painting to prints, artist books and video.
+The exhibition, which is on view in the Mildred Lane Kemper Art Museum’s Teaching Gallery, and also virtually through the museum website, features 18 works in a variety of media, from photography and painting to prints, artist books and video.

 “Cars are objects of desire, tied to personal identity and presented as extensions of the individual,” Vale observed.
 “They have shaped our cities in significant and positive ways,” yet, “they are tied to a set of catastrophes, including vehicle crash fatalities, environmental and atmospheric damage, military conflicts, insufficient infrastructure, and economic injustice and segregation in cities via the expansion of highways and use of eminent domain.”